 We all know Beth Harmon is a genius.
-This was something I was prepared for when The Queen’s Gambit came out on Netflix.
-What I was not prepared for was this dynamite character with clever one-liners, a fashion sense to put experts to shame, and a personality that made you unable to take your eyes off her for the entire ten hours of the show.
-In the beginning, chess was a form of escapism for Harmon.
-She would stay awake and play out games in her head for hours.
-However, by the time she began competing, it became quite clear she was fiercely ambitious.
+This was something we were prepared for when The Queen’s Gambit came out on Netflix.
+What we were not prepared for was this dynamite character with clever one-liners, a fashion sense to put experts to shame, and a personality that makes you unable to take your eyes off her for the entire ten hours of the show.
+In the beginning, chess is a form of escapism for Harmon.
+She would stay awake and play games in her head for hours.
+However, by the time she begins competing, it becomes quite clear she is fiercely ambitious.
 She intends to win, and she will work for it.
 For this reason, Beth Harmon belongs in Slytherin.

 Abed Nadir – Community

 I usually have one foot out of reality, and even I’m freaking out right now.